CAR's archbishop and imam in peace drive

 Hundreds of Muslims have been murdered, hundreds of thousands forced to flee the country by a militia that is usually described as Christian.
 They say they want revenge for atrocities committed against Christians by mainly Muslim rebels who briefly seized power last year.

 You might think this is a conflict all about religion.
 But the archbishop and the imam insist it is not.
-And the first proof of that, they say, is their improbable friendship.'The Twins'
+And the first proof of that, they say, is their improbable friendship.

 It began last year when the imam, Oumar Kobine Layama, sought refuge at the residence of the archbishop, Dieudonne Nzapalainga, head of the Catholic Church in CAR, after receiving death threats from the anti-Muslim militia, known as the anti-Balaka.